MillenniumMachines/MillenniumOS/README.md

-# MillenniumOS (MOS) - An "Operations System" for RepRapFirmware.
+# MillenniumOS (MOS) - An "Operations System" for RepRapFirmware

 Cheap and easy manual and automatic work-piece probing, toolchanges and toolsetting and more!